albertobsd/keyhunt/README.md

 This method can target the X value of the publickey in the same way that the tool search for address or rmd160 hash, this tool can search for the X values

-The speed for this method is is better than the speed for address or rmd160
+The speed for this method is better than the speed for address or rmd160

 The input file can had one publickey per line compress or uncompress: